Repair a Light Fixture Installed without an Electrical Box

 Step 7 - Wire the Light Fixture

 Connect the wire running from the circuit breaker box to the new light fixture.
 Be sure to check the polarity on the wiring before making the connections.
-When you twist the two pieces of wire together, secure them with a wire cap in order to provide better insulation.
+When you twist the two pieces of wire together, secure them with a wire nut in order to provide a better connection.

 Step 8 - Attach Light Fixture to Junction Box

 Use screws to attach the light fixture to the new junction box.
 Most fixture junction boxes have several holes that you can screw into; therefore, you will simply need to match up the holes on the junction box with those on the new light fixture.